Ivory Coast's Sangare scores and gets sent off as PSV breeze past Sturm Graz

 Later in the second-half, the former Toulouse midfielder received a yellow card in the 57th minute and he was given marching orders with a minute left on the clock after he got his second yellow card in the game.

-The expulsion was Sangare's first red card in his professional career which started at French Ligue 2 club Toulouse in 2016.
+Sangare's expulsion was his first red card in his professional career which started at French Ligue 2 club Toulouse in 2016.

 The Ivory Coast midfielder joined PSV in September 2020 on a five-year deal and he has made his way into Roger Schmidt's plans.